-The CUBE data format in an XML instance [10].
+The CUBE data format in a tar envelope, having extension .cubex, with various files.
+Description of the cube stored in file anchor.xml [10] inside of the cubex instance.
+The data stored in binary format in various files inside of the cubex file.
 The CUBE library provides an interface to create CUBE files.
 It is a simple class interface and includes only a few methods.
-This section first describes the CUBE API and then presents a simple C++ program as an example of how to use it.
+This section first describes the CUBE APIand then presents a simple C++ program as an example of how to use it.